Open Source Nutating Mixer

 myminifactory

-3-D printable open source desktop nutating mixer, which provides a fixed 20° platform tilt angle for a gentle three-dimensional (gyrating) agitation of chemical or biological samples (e.g., DNA or blood samples) without foam formation.
-The custom components for the nutating mixer are designed using open source FreeCAD software to enable customization.
-All of the non-readily available components can be fabricated with a low-cost RepRap 3-D printer using an open source software tool chain from common thermoplastics.
-All of the designs are open sourced and can be configured to add more functionality to the equipment in the future.
-It is relatively easy to assemble and is accessible to both the science education of younger students as well as state-of-the-art research laboratories.
-Overall, the open source nutating mixer can be fabricated with US$37 in parts, which is 1/10th of the cost of proprietary nutating mixers with similar capabilities.
-The open source nature of the device allow it to be easily repaired or upgraded with digital files, as well as to accommodate custom sample sizes and mixing velocities with minimal additional costs.
+Users can create their own open source desktop nutating mixer with a fixed 20° platform tilt angle, providing gentle three-dimensional agitation of chemical or biological samples without foam formation.
+The custom components for the nutating mixer are designed using FreeCAD software to enable customization and modification.
+All non-readily available components can be fabricated with a low-cost RepRap 3-D printer using an open source tool chain from common thermoplastics.
+Users have access to all designs, which can be configured to add more functionality in the future.
+Assembling this device is relatively simple and accessible to both science students and researchers.
+The total cost of fabrication is just US$37, a fraction of what proprietary nutating mixers with similar capabilities would cost.
+This open source device can be easily repaired or upgraded using digital files, as well as accommodate custom sample sizes and mixing velocities at minimal additional costs.
 Original designs by: Dhwani K. Trivedi Full instructions for assembly: Dhwani K. Trivedi and Joshua M. Pearce.
 Open Source 3-D Printed Nutating Mixer.
 Applied Sciences, 2017, 7(9), 942; doi:10.3390/app7090942 https://www.academia.edu/34589801/OpenSource3-DPrintedNutating_Mixer More open source scientific equipment at: http://www.appropedia.org/Open-source_Lab

 With this file you will be able to print Open Source Nutating Mixer with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Open Source Nutating Mixer.